apple/foundationdb/bindings/go/README.md

 Use of this package requires the selection of a FoundationDB API version at runtime.
 This package currently supports FoundationDB API versions 200-500.

-To install this package, in the top level of this repository run:
+To build this package, in the top level of this repository run:

     make fdb_go

+This will create binary packages for the appropriate platform within the "build" subdirectory of this folder.

+To install this package, you can run the "fdb-go-install.sh" script:

+    ./fdb-go-install.sh install

+The "install" command of this script does not depend on the presence of the repo in general and will download the repository into your local go path.
+Running "localinstall" instead of "install" will use the local copy here (with a symlink) instead of downloading from the remote repository.

 Documentation
 -------------